Originally published October 7, 2020.

 License: Open source (with a managed option)

 Litmus started as a testing tool for OpenEBS and has since grown into one of the largest open-source Kubernetes-native Chaos Engineering tools.
 It provides a library of faults for testing containers, hosts, and platforms such as Amazon EC2, Apache Kafka, and Azure.
 It includes a native web interface called ChaosCenter, provides a public repository of experiments called ChaosHub, and is easy to install using the official Helm Chart.
-While Litmus itself is open-source, the project is owned by Harness.
+While Litmus itself is open-source, Harness owns the project.
 Harness also provides a fully managed SaaS version of Litmus called Harness Chaos Engineering.

 One of Litmus' key features is a health-checking feature called Litmus Probes, which monitors the health of your application before, during, and after an experiment.
 Probes can run shell commands, send HTTP requests, or run Kubernetes commands to check the state of your environment before running an experiment.
 This is useful for automating error detection and halting an experiment if your systems are unsteady.
 However, experiments require a lot of setup.
 You'll need to: